 It was moved and seconded that Council direct Staff to prepare a report pertaining to starting and hosting informal community engagement and public conversation sessions, which must meet all procedural requirements, with the intent to further community engagement and public conversation by the accommodation of a regularly scheduled, open topic, facilitated dialog in a setting distinct from Council’s formal business meetings with the following parameters:

 - An ad hoc committee of Staff, Council and the public be struck to assist in the development of the format, schedule and launch of the initiative;

 - Sessions will be held on a three month schedule; and,

 - After four sessions a follow up review will take place with the intent to evaluate the success, participation and accomplishments of the engagements.

-Throughout June and July 2017, a call went out to members of the public to join the committee with no requirements, other than an interest in public engagement.
+Throughout June and July 2017, a call went out to members of the public to join the task force with no requirements, other than an interest in public engagement.
 Through these efforts, the following residents form the committee: